 The refillable tank makes for a more persistent problem for those who live in hard water areas.
 In such a case, the tank should be refilled with bottled distilled water.
 However, because of the orientation of the refill cap this proves very difficult to do.
 You can't read the 'full' line while refilling the tank in this way.

 Those problems aside, the product is one of the best on the market and well worth the frustration of its minor design flaws.

 - The extra large water tank allows for 45 to 60 minutes of continuous steam time.

 - Takes only 60 seconds to sufficiently heat up and begin steaming.

 - It compares well in terms of power to rival models.

 - Comes with several accessories, including a crease attachment, a fabric brush, and a lint pad.

 The Final Word

-Overall, the product is well received even if not entirely flawless.
-Rowenta seems to have continued their tradition of innovation and improvement once again.
+Overall, we like this model and it will serve you well if you choose to buy it.
+It's not entirely flawless, but Rowenta seems to have continued their tradition of innovation and improvement once again.